fenago/machine-learning-for-finance/lab_guides/Lab_1.md

 You can then visit the URL displayed in the Terminal.
 This will take you to your local notebook server.

-To start a new notebook, click on [**New**] in the top-right corner.
+To start a new notebook, click on **New** in the top-right corner.

-All code samples in this book use Python 3, so make sure you are using Python 3 in your local notebooks.
-If you are running your notebooks locally, you will also need to install both TensorFlow and Keras, the two deep learning libraries used throughout this book.
+All code samples in this course use Python 3, so make sure you are using Python 3 in your local notebooks.
+If you are running your notebooks locally, you will also need to install both TensorFlow and Keras, the two deep learning libraries used throughout this course.